MatthewYork/iPhone-IntroductionTutorial/README.md

 iPhone-App-Introduction-Tutorial
 ================================

 A "drop-in" solution for building stylish app introductions and tutorials.
+Now supports left-to-right and right-to-left languages.

 Requirements